• Skip to primary navigation

 Grab a large frosting bag.
 Hold up the tip to the bottom triangle.
 Use scissors to cut the pointy end off the bag so that the tip will sit inside the bag snugly.
 Insert the tip in the bag.

 Fill the bag with frosting.
 A quick squeeze will make a nice puffed floral design.
-If you look at the image above, you will see what this looks like.
-Star tips come in multiple sizes so you can decide what size puff you want to make.
+If you look at the image above, you will see this.
+Star tips come in multiple sizes, so you can decide what size puff you want to make.

-Use a larger star tip if you want to make a swirled floral design all over your cake this the photo above.
-Squeeze your frosting out with gentle steady pressure to make circles all around the cake.
+Use a larger star tip if you want to make a swirled floral design all over your cake in the photo above.
+Squeeze your frosting out with gentle, steady pressure to make circles all around the cake.
 This adds a fancy look to the cake!

 Flowers on the top of a wedding cake.

 When you are finished, you need to remove the cake from the cake spinner.
-I highly recommend using a cake lifter so you can move the cake to a disposable tall cake box for transport to the reception location.
+I highly recommend using a cake lifter to move the cake to a disposable tall cake box for transport to the reception location.

 After the wedding ceremony, slice the cake and enjoy!